mrleemon/rather-simple-social-menu/readme.txt

-=== Rather Simple Social Menu Widget ===
+=== Rather Simple Social Menu ===
 Contributors: leemon
 Tags: social, icons, menu
 Requires at least: 6.8
 Tested up to: 6.8
-Stable tag: 2.0
+Stable tag: 3.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A really simple social menu widget
+A really simple social menu

 == Description ==

-A really simple social menu widget
+A really simple social menu

 This plugin is experimental and is provided with no support or warranty.